Kotlin/kotlinx.coroutines/docs/basics.md

  */

 // This file was automatically generated from coroutines-guide.md by Knit tool.
-Do not edit. package kotlinx.coroutines.experimental.guide.$$1$$2
+Do not edit. package kotlinx.coroutines.guide.$$1$$2

-import kotlinx.coroutines.experimental.*
+import kotlinx.coroutines.*
 -->
 <!--- KNIT     ../core/kotlinx-coroutines-core/test/guide/.*\.kt -->
 <!--- TEST_OUT ../core/kotlinx-coroutines-core/test/guide/test/BasicsGuideTest.kt
 // This file was automatically generated from coroutines-guide.md by Knit tool.
-Do not edit. package kotlinx.coroutines.experimental.guide.test
+Do not edit. package kotlinx.coroutines.guide.test

 import org.junit.Test